Extend your student visa

 You must request your CAS statement before you can apply to extend your visa.
 The University will only issue you a CAS statement if you are applying for visa extension on or before the expiry date of your current student visa.
 If your visa has expired, you will not be issued a CAS until you show evidence that you have left the UK (e.g a flight ticket).
 You will have to apply for entry clearance from your home country.

-Click here to request your CAS statement.
+Click this link to request your CAS statement.

 Please note: if you need to show finance as part of your visa application your CAS will not be released until your financial documents are checked by the International Student Advisers.